 A stay of adjudication is a possible disposition for cases in every Minnesota offense level.

 Pretrial Diversion or Continuance for Dismissal – every Minnesota offense level

-Pretrial Diversion is when the prosecutor agrees to divert the case off the court calendar for a time period, with conditions, without a guilty plea.
+Pretrial Diversion is when the court diverts the case from the court calendar with conditions, without a guilty.
+And this requires prosecutor agreement.

-And if the person meets the conditions, the court dismisses the charge without a conviction.
+And if the person meets the conditions, at the end of the diversion period, the court dismisses the charge.
+So no conviction results.